pubannotation/pubannotation/docs/shared-task.md

 ## Shared Tasks at PubAnnotation

-In PubAnnotation, it is assumed that a shared task is implmented by
+In PubAnnotation, it is assumed that a shared task is implemented by
 * benchmark data sets, and
 * evaluation tools.

-Here, _benchmark data_ means _annotation data_, which is supposed to have highly trustable annotation.
+Here, _benchmark data_ means _annotation data_, which is assumed to have reliable annotation.

 For shared task organization, a benchmark data set is often divided into three mutually exclusive sets:
 * reference data set,